tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 since reattestation depends on the key schedule update defined in the EKU draft.
 The first two messages of an EKU exchange introduce fresh key-exchange input and make `Main Secret N+1` available to both peers.

-However, EKU alone does not guarantee that both peers transition to the same `Main Secret N+1`.
-The peers MUST complete the authenticated-transition step defined in {{!I-D.ietf-tls-extended-key-update}}, using either Post-Handshake Client Authentication or Exported Authenticators.
-This ensures that both peers have derived the same `Main Secret N+1` and detects any active interference with the EKU exchange.

 The Attestation message MUST be sent immediately before the attestor sends its EKU(new_key_update) message.
 Once `Main Secret N+1` is available